Oura Ring

 Description

-• You can track your heart health with daytime and nighttime heart rate tracking, workout heart rating tracking, nighttime heart rate variability (HRV) tracking, and activity level monitoring (steps and calories).
+• You can track your heart health with daytime and nighttime heart rate tracking, workout heart rate tracking, nighttime heart rate variability (HRV) tracking, and activity level monitoring (steps and calories).

 • By detecting your blood oxygen levels at night, Oura can tell if you're experiencing any breathing disturbances that may interrupt your sleep.